readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512

 Say Please?

-Ok, so we all know that German is not necessarily the language of love.
+We all know that German is not necessarily the language of love.
 In fact, German can sometimes sound very harsh, especially when giving orders or speaking out demands.
-It is the perfect language if you have a dog and want to train him, just use the German language!
-Therefore it is even more essential, especially in conversation when including the imperative to use some tricks in order to not offend the other person.
+It is the perfect language if you have a dog and want to train him.

-Here are the top 3 circumstances that call for a direction, command, or instruction and how to make them sound more polite.
+Here are the top 3 circumstances that call for a direction, command, or instruction – and several tips on how to make them sound more polite.

 Imagine you want to urge a colleague or friend to do something.
 It would surely be much easier (and more natural) to simply say: